ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 Since clients are always aware whether or not they are using a QUIC proxy, clients are expected to cooperate with proxies in selecting Client Connection IDs.
-A proxy detects a conflict when it is not able to create a unique mapping using the Client Connection ID.
+A proxy detects a conflict when it is not able to create a unique mapping using the Client Connection ID ({conflicts}).
 It can reject requests that would cause a conflict and indicate this to the client by replying with a 409 (Conflict) status.
 In order to avoid conflicts, clients SHOULD select Connection IDs of at least 8 bytes in length with unpredictable values.
 A client also MUST NOT select a Client Connection ID that matches the ID used for the QUIC connection to the proxy, as this inherently creates a conflict.

 Note that packets sent in DATAGRAM frames before the proxy has sent its CONNECT-QUIC response might be dropped if the proxy rejects the request.